pcklink/BR_UCU/README.md

   - drifting dots
 See `settings_def.m` for details.

 All settings and responses will automatically be saved in a log-file with the timestamp of when the experiment was run.
-THis file will be in a folder that you specify in the settings file.
+This file will be in a folder that you specify in the settings file.